jagotu/BACIL/README.md

 ## Building

 For ease of building we use [Maven](https://maven.apache.org/), therefore building consists of running `mvn package` in the root of the project.
+> You will need java [GraalVM compiler](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-21.3.3.1) of version at least 21.3

 The resulting artifacts will be the language jar in `language/target/language-1.0-SNAPSHOT.jar` and a (shaded) launcher jar in `launcher/target/bacil-launcher.jar`.

 ## Running

 For running you'll need to [obtain GraalVM](https://www.graalvm.org/downloads/) and a [copy of a .NET standard library](https://dotnet.microsoft.com/download/dotnet).
-While the target for development was Java 8 and .NET Runtime 5.0.6 on both Linux and Windows, we succesfully ran the project on Java 11 with .NET 6.
+While the target for development was Java 8 and .NET Runtime 5.0.6 on both Linux and Windows, we succesfully ran the project on Java 11 and 17 with .NET 6.

 You'll also need an assembly to run.
 If you don't have any handy, you can clone [BACIL_examples](https://github.com/jagotu/BACIL_examples).